Oberwolfach Leibniz Fellows

 - Publication of results

-Young researchers, having received their doctoral degree not more than 5 years ago can apply for a stay from two to six months at Oberwolfach in order to realize a research project either individually or in small groups.
-The MFO offers the usual postdoctoral financing, including board and lodging.
-The applicant should be involved in an active research group at a university or a research centre with positive professional perspectives in scientific research also after the stay at Oberwolfach.
+Young researchers, having received their doctoral degree not more than 5 years ago can apply for a stay from one to three months at Oberwolfach in order to realize a research project either individually or in small groups.
+The MFO offers a scholarship support (optional, up to a postdoctoral financing, depending on an existing position), including full board and lodging.
+The fellowship at the MFO can be combined with a postdoc position elsewhere.
+It is also possible to apply for an additional OWLF research stay in conjunction with an invitation to a workshop, mini-workshop or study group at the MFO.

-The MFO provides working space for postdocs for totally 24 months per year.
-The duration of a stay in Oberwolfach can be from two to six months and can be split into various periods.
+The MFO provides working space for postdocs for totally 100 person-weeks per year.
+The duration of a stay in Oberwolfach can be from one to three months and can be split into at most two periods within one year after approval.
 It is the intention of this programme to enable shorter but more intensive research phases with a perspective exceeding the duration of the stay at the MFO.
+The possibility to visit Oberwolfach Workshops in the own field of research during an OWLF stay is a plus of this programme.

 In order to take into consideration the special needs of the postdocs the programme is set up very versatile and flexible, and aims at: